castagnolave/cmsc408-fa2025-hw1-castagnolave-main/reports/README.md

 * You'll need to upload *report.html* to Canvas, and
 * You'll need to post this repo to gradescope for autograding.

 In this assignment,  the nine categories of data engineering tools, as well as three sub-categories, are described.
-To view the HTML page from the quarto file, please use the command "quarto render report.qmd" in the terminal.
+The three sub-categories describedTo view the HTML page from the quarto file, please use the command "quarto render report.qmd" in the terminal.
 To view the HTML file, please open "report.html" in a web browser.

 Yes , I have completed the assignment as per the instructions provided to the best of my ability.